codeparty/blog/source/_posts/2012-04-14-our-take-on-derby-vs-meteor.markdown

 categories:
 ---

 We have received a number of requests for a comparison.
-I'd like to thank [Nick Retallack](http://nickretallack.com/), who already did a great job sumarizing a lot of these points on our [Google Group](http://groups.google.com/group/derbyjs).
+I'd like to thank [Nick Retallack](http://nickretallack.com/), who already did a great job summarizing a lot of these points on our [Google Group](http://groups.google.com/group/derbyjs).
 Many of his observations are included here.

 ## A bit of the origin story